algolia/instantsearch/docgen/src/guides/customization.md

 #### 4. Mount the custom menu dropdown widget on your page

-We have written the render function that will be passed to connector.
+We've just written the render function, we can now use it with the menu connector.
+This will create a new widget factory for our custom dropdown widget.

-Now we need to instantiate the custom widget so it will be displayed in the page:
+Let's use this factory in your search:

 ```javascript
 var customMenuRenderFn = function(renderParams, isFirstRendering) {